Slow Cooker Chicken Pot Roast

 3. Cover and cook on low 6 or high for 4 hours.

-4. Garnish with parsley if you like.
+4. Garnish with parsley if you prefer.

 5. Serve!